Home » Skincare

 How does Tretinoin help acne?

-As Tretinoin works by increasing the skin cell turnover rate,
+Tretinoin works by increasing the skin cell turnover rate,

-which helps exfoliate the skin, it gets rid of those oily skin cells that might be causing the acne.
+which helps exfoliate the skin, and it gets rid of those oily skin cells that might be causing the acne.

-I have an oily forehead.
-I wasn’t exfoliating it enough, so I had a build-up of dead skin cells just sitting there, causing havoc with acne.
-People with oily skin don’t lose dead skin cells like those without oily skin.
-Skin cells drop off you all the time with daily life but it doesn’t work so well if you have oily skin, as the dead skin can’t drop off as it’s being clung on to.
-Oily skin needs a bit of help, which is where good old exfoliation comes into play (but not too much).
+Skin cells drop off you all the time in daily life, but this doesn’t work so well if you have oily skin, as dead skin can’t drop off as it’s being clung to.
+Oily skin needs some help, which is where good old exfoliation comes into play (but not too much).

 What does Tretinoin do to the skin?

-Tretinoin is used to treat skin conditions such as acne, scarring and hyperpigmentation.
+It treats skin conditions such as acne, scarring and hyperpigmentation.
 It helps to exfoliate the skin so although it helps with skin renewal, it can irritate because it’s so intense.

 Tretinoin is a potent topical form of Vitamin A that’s commonly used to treat acne, reduce fine lines, and improve skin texture.
 It works by speeding up cell turnover, helping to unclog pores, and boosting collagen production.
 Over time, it can improve skin tone, reduce hyperpigmentation, and soften wrinkles.